mario-hess/react-cheeseburger/README.md

 ```

 ## Acknowledgements
-The animation technique used for this React component comes from [Mikael Ainalem's blog post](https://uxdesign.cc/the-menu-210bec7ad80c).
+The animation technique used for this React component is based on [Mikael Ainalem's blog post](https://uxdesign.cc/the-menu-210bec7ad80c).

 ## Contributing